project-codeflare/codeflare-sdk/docs/e2e.md

 ## On KinD clusters
 Pre-requisite for KinD clusters: please add in your local `/etc/hosts` file `127.0.0.1 kind`.
 This will map your localhost IP address to the KinD cluster's hostname.
 This is already performed on [GitHub Actions](https://github.com/project-codeflare/codeflare-common/blob/1edd775e2d4088a5a0bfddafb06ff3a773231c08/github-actions/kind/action.yml#L70-L72)

+If the system you run on contains NVidia GPU then you can enable the GPU support in KinD, this will allow you to run also GPU tests.
+To enable GPU on KinD follow [these instructions](https://www.substratus.ai/blog/kind-with-gpus).

 - Setup Phase:
   - Pull the [codeflare-operator repo](https://github.com/project-codeflare/codeflare-operator) and run the following make targets:
   ```